AliSoftware/alisoftware.github.io/_posts/2015-07-16-swift-enums-for-JSON-parsing.md

 categories: swift enum json
 ---

-I discovered Swift since some time now, and even if I haven&rsquo;t really used it in a production app yet, I really love playing around with it.
+I discovered Swift since some time now, and even if I haven't really used it in a production app yet, I really love playing around with it.

-There is plenty of stuff to love about Swift, so in the upcoming articles I&rsquo;ll probably talk about a lot of them.
+There is plenty of stuff to love about Swift, so in the upcoming articles I'll probably talk about a lot of them.
 But for now, let start with enums

 ## Enums for parsing JSON

 One of the nice feature of enums is their ability to have a String raw type.
-This makes easy to &ldquo;convert&rdquo; from an enum to its String representation and vice-versa.
+This makes easy to "convert" from an enum to its String representation and vice-versa.
 This feature is particularly useful when parsing a JSON that comes from a WebService.

-Let&rsquo;s imagine your WebService returns a JSON in which some fields can only contain a finite number of possible values.
+Let's imagine your WebService returns a JSON in which some fields can only contain a finite number of possible values.
 Like:

     [